Portable Encyclopedia of Natural Law

 The World, XXI

-Represents an end to a cycle, major change, and self-actualization.
+Represents an end to a cycle, the cosmic egg, and self-actualization.
 It has no reverse or negative meanings.

 ~ The ~